Skip to main content

 On each EVM chain, a dedicated escrow contract serves as the bridge endpoint and local interface for users.
 Its primary functions are to lock and unlock tokens and to interface with IBC.

-When a user deposits tokens, the escrow contract locks these funds and emits an IBC packet to FairyRing.
-When a valid IBC response is received from FairyRing (for example, confirming a successful transfer or withdrawal), the contract updates its internal state and, in the case of withdrawals, releases the corresponding tokens back to the user.
+When a user deposits tokens, the escrow contract locks the funds and emits an IBC packet to FairyRing.
+When a valid IBC response is received from FairyRing (for example, confirming a successful transaction or withdrawal), the contract updates its internal state and, in the case of withdrawals, releases the corresponding tokens back to the user.

 The escrow contract is intentionally minimal in logic.
 It handles token accounting and the IBC packet interface but avoids complex cryptographic operations.
 Heavy cryptographic verification and homomorphic balance management are delegated to FairyRing.